 Because occupations involving physical labor dominate the local economy, Sprague River is generally considered to be a blue-collar town.
 0.00% of the Sprague River workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Sprague River is a town of sales and office workers, transportation and shipping workers, and production and manufacturing workers.
 There are especially a lot of people living in Sprague River who work in office and administrative support (0.00%), sales jobs (0.00%), and personal care services (0.00%).

-Sprague River is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Sprague River doesn't have a public transportation system that people use for their commute.

-Sprague River ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 0.00% of people over 25 have a college degree.
+In terms of college education, Sprague River ranks among the least educated cities in the nation, as only 0.00% of people over 25 have a bachelor's degree or advanced degree.

 Sprague River is an extremely ethnically-diverse town.
 The people who call Sprague River home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Sprague River residents report their race to be Native Hawaiian.
 Important ancestries of people in Sprague River include Yugoslavian, Other West Indian, West Indian, U.S. Virgin Islander, and Trinidadian and Tobagonian.